 As an employee, your tax returns can be very simple; your employer gives you a T4 and you file your return based on it.
 But did you know there are ways you can maximize your tax return that you may not be taking advantage of?
 One main way is the T777 form, which is the Statement of Employment Expenses.

-There is also the opportunity to calculate your vehicle expenses and home office expenses if you own a vehicle and use it for business or operate out of a home office.
+There is also the opportunity to calculate your vehicle expenses and home office expenses if you own a vehicle and must use it for your employment (other than the trips to and from work) and use it for business or operate out of a home office as an employee.

-There is also an opportunity to provide information on capital cost allowance (CCAs), which refer to assets to your company (ex: computers, vehicles etc.) and calculate the amortization, which is an expense also.
+There is also an opportunity to provide information on capital cost allowance (CCAs), which refer to assets to your employment income (ex: computers, vehicles etc.) and calculate the amortization, which is an expense also.

 Keep in mind for any business-related expenses, there must be corresponding proof.
-As well, personal portions of any expense cannot be written off for business purposes (accounting/legal fees for personal tax or personal situations, meals and entertainment that was not for a client, personal travelling, personal use of cellphones and vehicle, cannot write off total home expenses).
+As well, personal portions of any expense cannot be written off for business purposes (meals and entertainment that was not for a client, personal travelling, personal use of cellphones and vehicle, cannot write off total home expenses).
 This requires keeping accurate and up to date bookkeeping and holding onto receipts/invoices to ensure you are protected in an audit situation.

 At Jibe Accounting, we are happy to assist you navigate the T777 and help you determine what expenses are eligible; and making the most out of your tax return!